-The story of the discovery of Princess Arsinöe’s tomb and the subsequent research linking the tomb to Cleopatra is the subject of a BBC television documentary entitled “Cleopatra: Portrait of a Killer” (original showtime is Monday, March 23, 2009 on BBC1 at 9pm).
+The story of the discovery of Princess Arsinöe’s tomb and the subsequent research linking the tomb to Cleopatra is the subject of a BBC television documentary entitled “Cleopatra: Portrait of a Killer”, which you can view below.

 Some Interesting Genealogy Facts about Cleopatra

 • The Ptolemaic dynasty of Ancient Egypt owes its existence to Alexander the Great, who conquered Egypt in 332 BC (some 300 years before Cleopatra’s time).
 Alexander the Great had a general named Ptolemy I, who ruled Egypt after Alexander’s death.
 Ptolemy I was the founder of the Ptolemaic dynasty.

 • In the Ptolemaic dynasty, the male children were always called Ptolemy and the female children were all called Cleopatra, Berenice or Arsinöe.

 • Cleopatra’s mother was Cleopatra V and her father was Ptolemy XII (Cleopatra had an older sister also called Cleopatra, thus making the famous Cleopatra that we know as Cleopatra VII).

 • Cleopatra’s mother and father were thought to be biological brother and sister.

 • There was a huge amount of inbreeding in the Ptolemaic dynasty.
 Inbreeding was seen as a way to keep power within the family.
 For example, Cleopatra had only six (out of a possible 16) great-great grandparents.

 • Cleopatra had four children in total: a son by Julius Caesar (who was 30 years her senior) and three children by her husband Mark Anthony.
 She also attempted to produce children by her two brothers but was unsuccessful.